Almost symmetric submanifolds: Introduction

 \section{Introduction}

 A submanifold of a Euclidean space is called \emph{(extrinsically) symmetric} if it is reflectionally symmetric with respect to any affine normal space.
 Symmetric submanifolds were introduced and classified by Ferus~\cite{Fe}, who locally characterized them by the condition that the second fundamental form be parallel (see also~\cite{St,ET}).
-In particular Ferus showed that symmetric submanifolds are homogeneous and indeed special orbits of the isotropy representation of a symmetric space, or \emph{s-representation}, for short.
+In particular Ferus showed that symmetric submanifolds are homogeneous and arise as special orbits of the isotropy representation of a symmetric space, or \emph{s-representation}, for short.
 Symmetric submanifolds split extrinsically, and the irreducible ones are classified by the work of Kobayashi and Nagano~\cite{KN}.
+Symmetric submanifolds enjoy a rich interplay between extrinsic geometry and representation theory, as the geometry is closely tied to the structure of the isotropy representation.

-The goal of this paper is to introduce a related class of Euclidean submanifolds and obtain classification results.
-An \emph{(extrinsic) almost symmetry} of a Euclidean submanifold $M$ at a point $p$ in $M$ is an involutive ambient isometry that preserves $M$, fixes pointwise the affine normal space of $M$ at~$p$, and has a fixed point set of dimension one in the tangent space.
-A Euclidean submanifold will be called \emph{(extrinsically) almost symmetric} if it admits an almost symmetry at every point.
-We believe this class of submanifolds has intrinsic interest due to their high symmetry.
-Moreover, almost symmetric submanifolds are related to (contact) sub-Riemannian symmetric spaces and cohomogeneity one metrics, as we explain below.
-Note that one can define the \emph{co-index of extrinsic symmetry} of $M$ at $p$ as the smallest integer $k$ such that there is an involutive ambient isometry preserving $M$, fixing pointwise the affine normal space of $M$ at $p$, and having a fixed point set of dimension~$k$ in the tangent space.
-It might be an interesting problem to hierarquize submanifolds in terms of this invariant.
+The goal of this paper is to introduce a related class of Euclidean submanifolds and obtain similar structure and classification results.
+An \emph{(extrinsic) almost symmetry} of a Euclidean submanifold $M$ at a point $p$ in $M$ is an involutive ambient isometry that preserves $M$, fixes the affine normal space at~$p$ pointwise, and whose fixed point set in the tangent space has dimension one.
+A submanifold will be called \emph{(extrinsically) almost symmetric} if it admits an almost symmetry at every point.
+This notion interpolates between fully symmetric submanifolds and certain contact sub-Riemannian symmetric spaces (see below).

+Almost symmetric submanifolds are interesting because, despite relaxing full symmetry, they retain strong rigidity and homogeneity properties in many cases, and in general have at most cohomogeneity one.
+In particular, any homogeneous almost symmetric submanifold can be viewed as a compatible embedding of a sub-Riemannian symmetric space into Euclidean space, where the restriction of the almost symmetry gives a sub-symmetry in the sense of Strichartz~\cite{St}.
+Sub-Riemannian symmetric spaces have been classified in low dimensions~\cite{St,FG2,Al} and for contact structures~\cite{FG,BFG}.
+Our work shows that most homogeneous examples of almost symmetric submanifolds arise from embeddings of contact sub-Riemannian symmetric spaces.